ashutoshmjain/gita/src/how.md

 The second section is original English translation of `Bhagvad Gita` - by `Kiasri Mohan Ganguly` circa 1896.

 `Bhagvad Gita` is the source code of `Karm Yoga`.
 While `Karm Yoga` is proven means to exit sufferings, it is also ideal approach to value exchange.
 It establishes the spiritual foundation for selfless open pursuits (`Nishkaam Yazna`).
-Open pursuits enable society adopt work as primary protocol for co-existence - irrespective of imminent challenges of an adverse situation.
+Open pursuits enable society adopt work as primary protocol.

+Doing work without the desires of returns is common even today - the open source movement. `Nishkaam Yazna` goes a step further. for co-existence - irrespective of imminent challenges of an adverse situation.
 Prime example being `Arjuna`.
 At the prospect of fighting his clan, `Arjuna` wanted to shun his responsibilities.
 Through `Gita`, `Krishna` advised him to stick to his `Karma`.
 Finding a mission in desire free pursuits is relevant even today. `Nishkaam Yazna` is a timeless idea - it is freedom.
 A variant of it is the open source movement of our time - for example.

 The translation is followed by my essays discovering core concepts of `Gita`.
 They may be useful to readers who are predisposed to see `Gita` in prevailing rationale of popular science.

 ## Mahabharata

-The divine author `Krishna Dwaipayana`, by design placed `Gita` center-folded in a highly immersive narrative - `Mahabharata`.
+Divine author `Krishna Dwaipayana`, by design placed `Gita` center-folded in a highly immersive narrative - `Mahabharata`.
 Even after thousands of years, the epic is as interesting a read as the day it was written.

 The third section is the original translation  of `Mahabharata` - the longest poem, ever written in any language.
 I recommend reading `Ganguly's` [preface](http://mahabharata.shutri.com/) before you take a plunge - to appreciate the guiding motivations of translation work.